United States of America (North America)Advice for All Destinations Vaccinations Malaria Other Health Risks Alerts News

 - Confirm primary courses and boosters are up to date as recommended for life in Britain - including for example, seasonal flu vaccine (if indicated), MMR, vaccines required for occupational risk of exposure, lifestyle risks and underlying medical conditions.

-- Selectively advised vaccines - only for those individuals at highest risk: Hepatitis A; Hepatitis B.
+- Selectively advised vaccines - only for those individuals at highest risk: Hepatitis B; Rabies.

 Notes on the diseases mentioned above

 spread through consuming contaminated food and water or person to person through the faecal-oral route.

 Risk is higher where personal hygiene and sanitation is poor.

 Risk is highest for those with underlying medical conditions where there is increased risk of severe disease e.g. chronic liver/kidney disease; haemophiliacs; men who have sex with men; people who inject drugs.